Contact Us Today (424) 372-3112

 Posting Bail

-The transactional lawyer should also be familiar with the process of posting bail, which might be critical in the middle of the night before being able to retain a criminal defense attorney.
+The transactional lawyer should also be familiar with the process of posting bail, which might be critical in the middle of the night before a criminal defense attorney can be retained.

-There are circumstances where the media are racing to get the first images of the client leaving the police station before the bondsman can whisk him out the back door of the jail.
+In some circumstances, the media race to get the first images of the client leaving the police station before the bondsman can whisk him out the back door of the jail.
 Advanced knowledge of the bail process is important in controlling the media's exploitation of events.

-A bail bondsman will charge anywhere from 7 to 10% of the bail amount as his premium.
-As soon as the client is released from custody, the premium belongs to the bondsman regardless of what happens with the case.
+A bail bondsman charges a premium of 7 to 10% of the bail amount as soon as the client is released from custody.
+The premium belongs to the bondsman regardless of what happens with the case.

-He will often insist on collateral, which is property or possessions with a value equal to, or greater than, the bail amount.
-If the client fails to come to court, the court will forfeit the bail and allow the bondsman to sell the property in order to recoup the cost of the forfeited bond.
+He will often insist on collateral, which is property or possessions with a value equal to or greater than the bail amount.
+If the client fails to come to court, the court will forfeit the bail and allow the bondsman to sell the property to recoup the cost of the forfeited bond.
 Often, an experienced criminal defense lawyer will have established relationships with bondsmen who will charge lower premiums to the clients of lawyers with whom they have working relationships.

 Six Steps to Success